How to Master App Store Optimization

 - Include details of any subscription plans that are available through the app.
 Include the cost, the renewal period, and what features or benefits it provides.
 In some cases, it can be useful to also include information about in-app purchases offered.

 Study the app descriptions for both competitors and non-competitors.
 Look at how they structure their descriptions, and what information they include.
-Rewrite the entire description regularly, and this should include making changes to the keywords used.
+Rewrite the entire description regularly, you can use an online article rewriting tool and this should include making changes to the keywords used.
 It is one of the best ways to assess the description and keywords that boost discoverability and installs.

 Compelling App Visuals